thekanishkagupta/InfiniteMemes/README.md

 5. If not present in the disk cache, it downloads the image from the network, puts it in the disk cache, also puts it in the memory cache and load the bitmap into the view.

  * How does Volley works?
-  It manages the processing and caching of network requests by doing following operations.
+It manages the processing and caching of network requests by doing following operations:-
 1. Request queuing and prioritization
 2. Effective request cache and memory management
 3. Extensibility and customization of the library to our needs